Serebro: Formation and Eurovision Song Contest 2007

 In early 2007, producer Maxim Fadeev began preparing a concept for a new band titled Serebro.
 The concept began as a proposal for Channel One Russia for a new Russian entry into the Eurovision Song Contest 2007.
 Despite original indications that the concept was for a solo singer, it morphed into a group around the former Star Factory participant Elena Temnikova who was paired with two newcomers: Marina Lizorkina and Olga Seryabkina.
 On 8 March 2007, the expert panel at Channel One Russia selected Serebro and the song "Song #1" as Russia's entry to the 2007 Eurovision Song Contest.
-Due to Russia's successful result in the 2006 Contest, Serebro pre-qualified to compete directly in the final of the competition without having to participate in the semi-final.

-On 12 May 2007, Serebro performed at the contest and placed third in a field of 24 musical acts from competing nations, scoring 207 points.
-Serebro later said: "We are happy because of our third place.
-But, the most important thing is that we weren't there because of ourselves, it was for our fans, for Russia and for the Russian people".
-The performance in Helsinki became their first official release and first concert for a large live audience.